vertica/VerticaPy/docs/source/examples_business_spam.rst

 Spam
 =====

-This example uses the 'Spam' dataset to detect SMS spam.
+This example uses the ``spam`` dataset to detect SMS spam.
 You can download the Jupyter Notebook of the study `here <https://github.com/vertica/VerticaPy/blob/master/examples/business/spam/spam.ipynb>`_.

 - **v1:** the SMS type (spam or ham).
 - **v2:** SMS content.